 - If you don’t like the sound of your voice, what don’t you like?
 Are you unhappy with how loudly you speak?
 With the tone, the actual sound you make?
 With your accent?

 - If you want to be more confident when you’re speaking, what does confidence feel and look like to you?
 Is it better posture?
 A big smile?
 Moving around the stage?
 Or is it an understated style of authority?

 Once I understand what my client is specifically trying to achieve, it’s much easier to map out an action plan that they can follow on their own, or with my continued guidance.

 Be Sure Your SMART Public Speaking Goal is Achievable!

 Just a word of caution about SMART goals: Admirable though the concept is, it only works with goals that are actually possible.

 I once had a young, female client who said that her goal was to communicate more effectively with her boss.
 Since it quickly turned out that her boss was a sadistic narcissist who liked to “talk” by throwing things, her goal was not achievable, and with my encouragement, she switched to a goal of finding a new job.

 Similarly, goals like “I will not feel nervous” or “I will persuade everyone in the audience” are not achievable (see my note about the bridge I want to sell, above!).
-That’s because you have no control over other people’s reactions, and often (thanks to your amygdala), little control over your own.
+That’s because you have no control over other people’s reactions, and sometimes (thanks to your amygdala), less control over your own than you might like.

 If, on the other hand, you switch to SMART goals like “I will manage my nervousness” and “I will do my best to persuade the entire audience,” you’re now in the realm of what can be achieved.